rahmaa4/Dictionary-App/README.md

 ---
 A Small Project focused on implementing React & Typescript.
 This is a simple dictionary app that allows you type in any word in the English language.
-If the word is present in the dcitionary, you will receive noun and verb defintions, where applicable!
+If the word is present in the dcitionary, you will receive noun and verb definitions, where applicable!
 This was built following specifications defined inside a Figma file.

 ## Core Features:
 1. Search - Includes Client side validation